EphraimSiegfried/bachelor-thesis/src/content/nix.typ

 - `GET /<nix-hash>.narinfo`: Retrieves the Narinfo for a given Nix hash, i.e. the hash substring in the path of a package.
 - `HEAD /<nix-hash>.narinfo`: Used to check whether a package exists.
-- `GET /<url-in-narinfo>`: Returns the compressed nar.
+- `GET /<url-in-narinfo>`: Returns the compressed NAR.
 This endpoint is dependent on the endpoint given in the URL section of the Narinfo.
 Commonly, the endpoint is formed as `GET /nar/<nix-hash>.nar.<compression>`. @binary-cache-spec

 === Daemon Protocol